REVIEW: The Townhouse, Stratford

 For someone who professes to a war on sugar, Mr Muddy sure made short work of his Hot Chocolate Mousse with Salted Caramel Ice Cream!

-The Apple & Raspberry Crumble with Vanilla Ice Cream was a tad on the sweet side for me, but had a lovely, crunchy texture.
+This appestising Apple & Raspberry Crumble with Vanilla Ice Cream had a lovely, crunchy texture.
 Neil and his young team of staff are outstanding, catering for 30 weddings guests and diners on a Friday lunchtime is no mean feat.
 But they pulled it off in style.
-They were chatty and helpful without being intrusive.

 There’s a chilled vibe in this extremely relaxed town centre bar and restaurant.
 Regular weekly entertainment ranges from lunchtime piano recitals by students from KES boys’ grammar opposite – Shakespeare’s school – to professional live piano sessions on Friday night 7pm–8.30pm and Sunday 1pm–2.30pm.
 Aptly, a framed Shakespeare quote ‘If Music Be the Food of Love Play On’ hangs above the piano.
 Musicians also take to the mic in live Sunday Sessions.